HN. College Website Policy

 To assure a unified image, high quality content and acceptable use, all South Plains College web pages and information will be subject to these oversight policies.

-Non-instructional information, use and content will be directed through the Office of College Relations.
+Non-instructional information, use and content will be directed through the Office of Marketing and Communications.
 The Web Content Coordinator is responsible for monitoring content of uploaded pages, training users in use of software for building and uploading pages, questions about the content and design of SPC pages, and monitoring resources being used by the SPC Website.
-The Office of Marketing and Recruitment will periodically review the Website for accuracy, currency and compliance with SPC Website Policies and Guidelines.
+The Office of Marketing and Communications will periodically review the Website for accuracy, currency and compliance with SPC Website Policies and Guidelines.

 The Information Services Office is responsible for administering web server equipment, assigning and managing accounts for faculty, staff, and student, maintaining system security and integrity, and providing technical support.